odinuv/web/en/apv/walkthrough/backend-select/index.md

 It is also important to know, that the entire script is stateless, the same way [HTTP protocol is](todo).
 This means that the `$_POST` array is filled *only for a single execution*.
-Test the above example and see for yourself, that the content of `$_POST` array is only filled only what you just entered (or nothing, if you did not send the form and just loaded the page).
+Test the above example and see for yourself, that the content of `$_POST` array is only filled whit what you just entered (or nothing, if you did not send the form and just loaded the page).

 The `GET` method behaves slightly different in that it changes the URL of the script.
 This